Suvikumpu Apartment Block

 - 3.3 km

-Opinmäki school complex forms a central element for an Espoo residential area currently under rapid construction and expansion.
-Besides kindergarten, primary and junior secondary schools, the centre will house a library, sports hall, adult education centre and a youth centre.
+Opinmäki School is a large community centre in the Suurpelto district of Espoo offering a bold interpretation of spatial clarity.
+The complex forms a central element for an Espoo residential area currently under rapid construction and expansion.
+Besides kindergarten, primary and junior secondary schools, the centre houses a library, sports hall, adult education centre and a youth centre.
 The building will be in active use outside school hours and serve all residents in the area.
+Built on the basis of the entry that won the design competition, the school, completed in 2011, is the first independent project by Esa Ruskeepää Architects.

 The building consists of nine elements growing progressively larger towards the main entrance, the smallest element being the daycare centre and the two largest the upper-level comprehensive school and the sports hall.
 A spacious and spatially exciting foyer links the elements while also serving as a canteen.
 The foyer allows access to the auditorium and all other facilities and is thus the heart of the building.
 The staircase along the foyer guides internal traffic while forming a splendid dramatic focus in the space and for the building as a whole.